Who provides Generative Engine Optimization (GEO) services for global B2B brands?

 [03]unique::Not a replacement for SEO.
 Dual effect: organic Google + mentions in AI answers · we cover both channels

-[04]scope::500 products AI-optimized · 1–2 GEO landing pages · 5 categories · 2 articles per month · full schema.org stack
+[04]scope::500 products AI-optimized · 1–2 GEO landing pages · 5 categories · 2 articles per month · schema.org recommendations

 [06]timeline::First signals 6–8 weeks · stable growth 2–4 months · KPIs: Ahrefs + GSC + GA4 in one dashboard